biopragmatics/bioregistry/docs/CONTRIBUTING.md

 fork of the Disease Ontology that later became MONDO) and Dublin Core, where one is subjectively more important than the other.

-#### Removal of Prefixes

-Typically, prefixes should not be removed from the Bioregistry, even if they correspond to subsumed, abandoned, or dead resources, because it is also a historical archive and reference for anyone who might run into legacy prefixes in legacy resources.

 #### Bulk Contribution

 If you would like to submit more than 5 prefixes at once, you can fill out the